Fair Processing Notice

-The terms used in this Fair Processing Notice are based on the Isle of Man Information Commissioner.
-You can find out more about the ICO here: https://www.inforights.im
+The terms used in this Fair Processing Notice are based on the Information Commissioner’s Office.
+You can find out more about the ICO here: https://ico.org.uk.

 Who are we?

-You can contact us for general data protection queries by email to email@example.com or in writing to The Data Protection Officer, 2nd Floor, The Octagon, Colchester, CO1 1TG.
+You can contact us for general data protection queries by email to DataProtection@ardonagh.com or in writing to The Data Protection Officer, 2nd Floor, The Octagon, Colchester, CO1 1TG.
 Please advise us of as much detail as possible to comply with your request.

 What information do we collect?